 An online photo theft incident involving the Ghanaian news website MYJOYONLINE.COM.
-They used my copyrighted photo without my permission, and when I called to ask them to take it down, they replaced it with another copyrighted photo — my work again.
+They used my copyrighted photo without my permission.
+I called to ask them to take it down, but guess what?
+They replaced it with another stolen photo — my work again.
+A 2021 update included.

 Is it OK if society gives prisoners cutlasses and shovels and let them loose on the street to panhandle for money?

 Youth of Accra The Korle Lagoon (fed by the Odaw River) flows into the Gulf of Guinea, the northeasternmost part of the tropical Atlantic Ocean.
 It is not only a reservoir of pollution and waste, but also a place where dreams, vivid memories, pain, secrets, and struggles all come together.
 Hundreds of young people are […]

 Warning: This is a disturbing peek into the daily struggles of an urban poor man who had migrated to Accra, Ghana’s capital city, in search of economic opportunities.
 Accra’s harsh urban environment is taking a toll on the city’s youth.
 To survive in the harsh urban setting, a lot of young people have resorted to […]

 After living in Accra — Ghana’s capital city — for six years without any meaningful employment, Ebenezer Yankey, 28 years old, decided to go back to his hometown to try his hands on natural rubber (latex).
 Ebenezer is doing well and earns roughly around GH₵2,000 (about $350) per month — way more than the average […]